A Holidaymaker’s Guide to Driving in Germany

 Germany is an ideal destination for a driving holiday, with the quality Autobahn and wonderful scenery across the country.

 There are a few rules you’ll need to remember when driving in Germany – like driving on the right side of the road if you’re used to driving in the UK.
-Our below guide sums up so of the need-to-know information for a road trip to Germany.
+Our below guide sums up some of the need-to-know information for a road trip to Germany.
 Don’t forget our Germany car hire directory, that way you’ll pick up the best value hire cars the moment you arrive!

 What Documents Do I Need to Drive in Germany?